dodyg/practical-aspnetcore/projects/3-0/README.md

 * [New Routing - RequestDelegate with HTTP verb filter](/projects/3-0/new-routing-7)

-  This example shows how to use `RequestDelegate` directly in `app.UseRouting` using `MapVerbs` that filter request based on one or more HTTP verbs.
+  This example shows how to use `RequestDelegate` directly in `app.UseEndpoints` using `MapMethods` that filter request based on one or more HTTP verbs.